Paddleboarding in Lake Tahoe from Sand Harbor State Park

 Here's a tip: If you climb up Bonsai Rock, you will have a great vantage point (somewhat of a birdseye view) of the shoreline, and you can get some gorgeous pictures!

-Depending on how much energy you have and if the conditions are good, you can keep heading south, or you can call it a day and paddle back to Sand Harbor Beach.
+Depending on how much energy you have and if the conditions are good, you can keep heading south, or call it a day and paddle back to Sand Harbor Beach.

 A few general tips: The sun is very strong in Lake Tahoe.
 Don’t forget the sunscreen, bring a hat, and pack snacks and plenty of water.
 Also, be sure to check the wind forecast for the day.
 The wind tends to pick up in the afternoon, so mornings are usually better for paddling.
 I use windfinder.com to view the hourly wind forecast.
 Other than that, get out there and have fun!